-The genus is found from around the mid Pennsylvanian Carboniferous through nearly the entirety of the Permian.
+The genus is found from around the mid-Pennsylvanian Carboniferous through nearly the entirety of the Permian.
 The Permian / Triassic (P-T) mass extinction event wiped it and 96 percent of all marine species from planet Earth.
-Pangaea was present in a very solid form.
-Parks Township, if laid upon this map would be nearly in between the shorelines of the Panthalassic Ocean, the name for the super-ocean that surrounded Pangaea.
-Local specimens collected here were long expired and locked in limestone.
+This was a time when Pangaea was in a very solid form.
+Parks Township, if laid upon this map would be nearly deeply embedded within the shorelines of the Panthalassic Ocean.
+This ocean was a super-ocean that surrounded Pangaea.
+Local specimens that we collect today were long expired and locked in limestone.
 The genus persisted in the seas until the extinction event.

 While it is mostly known why marine creatures died during this event, it’s still up for debate.
-One Theory is too much CO2 in the air was a large factor, as it is 28 more times soluble in water in water than is oxygen.
+One theory is that too much CO2 in the air was a large factor, as it is 28 times more soluble in water than oxygen.
 The CO2 can disrupt basic life functions and make ocean waters more acidic.

 Cephalopod Shell Terminology

 There are many important dimensions and physical callouts to use when describing a fossil cephalopod specimen.
 The illustration below points out common phrases used when describing.
 This is for coiled cephalopod shells.